WEST TRADE REVIEW

 Questions?
 Contact us at westtradereview@gmail.com

-Submissions Promo: Submit by end of day on 2/2, and we'll respond to your submission within 2 weeks (no extra charge for expedited response).
+Submissions promo: If you're one of the first twenty writers to submit before end of day 4/20, we'll respond to your submission in 2 weeks (no charge for expedited response).

 NOTE: Submissions which do not meet the following guidelines will not be considered:

--Include a cover letter and a short 3rd person biography of no more than 150 words.
+- All submissions must be previously unpublished and are limited to five poems per reading period and must be accompanied by a cover letter and a biography of no more than 150 words.
 Work submitted without a biography will not be considered.

 While we offer free submissions the first week of each month (April to December), general submissions are typically $3 (to cover administrative costs).